Home » Student Accountability

 [ Back to Top ]

-All persons taking courses or participating in activities of the University as students, even if not registered primarily at Vanderbilt, fall under the jurisdiction of the student-accountability system.
+All persons taking courses or participating in activities of the University as students, even if not registered primarily at Vanderbilt, fall under the jurisdiction of the accountability system.
 This includes those taking part-time courses of study; participants in summer programs such as PAVE, Governor’s School, etc.; participants in programs of the English Language Center; transients during the summer or other sessions; and students cross-registered from a neighboring institution.
-Student-accountability proceedings for these students are the same as for full-time Vanderbilt students.
+Accountability proceedings for these students are the same as for full-time Vanderbilt students.
 A notification of the findings of an accountability meeting will be sent to the appropriate officer of the institution in which the students are primarily registered.

 [ Back to Top ]